 Nick was taught to swing a hammer and countless other tools by his Dad, his grandfathers and his Uncles Dan and Don of Roberts Brothers Farms.
 In theatre school at the University of Illinois, he used these skills to begin working in the scene shop, under the tutelage of Kenny Egan.
 This paid off handsomely when Nick began his professional theatre career in Chicago, as he offset his meager acting income with building scenery and props for large equity theaters.
 By the time he moved to Los Angeles, he’d opened his own modest shop in a warehouse and begun collecting tools.
 Once in LA, Nick couldn’t find as much scenery work, so he turned to building decks and cabins with his longtime friend Martin McClendon, another Illinois alumnus.
 Together, they fell under the spell of old-world furniture joinery, and, with Marty’s help, Nick opened his shop soon after, where he continues to build furniture, small boats, and anything else that tickles his fancy.

 Lee began working with wood at age 7, when she was enrolled in the Kids Carpentry program in her hometown of Berkeley, CA. Years later, while studying art and philosophy at Brown University, she got involved in set building for theater – incorporating her building skills with her interest in art.
 She worked as a scenic carpenter and instructor of scenic arts in small theaters around San Francisco for years before eventually moving into building interactive science exhibits for the Exploratorium museum.
 During her five years in the Exploratorium woodshop, Lee honed her skills in fine woodworking and started building furniture on the side.
-Since moving to LA in 2008, Lee has been managing Offerman Woodshop, as well as designing and building custom furniture on commission.
+Since moving to LA in 2008, Lee has been managing Offerman Woodshop, designing/building custom furniture on commission, and continues to design/build outdoor exhibits for the Exploratorium.

 You can see more of Lee’s work at leebuild.com